 Barriers 14A/14A-Relocated: Southbound I-680.
-At locations R-25, R-25a, and R-25b, the future noise is expected to approach or exceed the NAC.
-There is an existing 10-foot-high sound wall on top of a retaining wall (RW-600), part of which may be removed and reconstructed by approximately 8 to 15 feet to the west to accommodate the southbound express lane.
+This location has an existing sound wall on top of a retaining wall (RW-600), part of which may be removed and reconstructed by approximately 8 to 15 feet to the west to accommodate the southbound express lane.
 For the purposes of this analysis, the section of the existing wall that may be relocated is labeled as Barrier 14A, the new barrier is labeled Barrier 14A-Relocated, and the remaining section is labeled as Barrier 14B.
+Barrier 14A was identified as 10 feet in the Draft IS/EA.
+The existing wall has since been confirmed to be 14 feet.
+Barrier 14B is addressed under "Existing Barriers" and Table 2.2.6-8, above.